cjerdonek/groome-python-expected/docs/releasing.md

 The [`.pypirc` file](http://docs.python.org/dev/distutils/packageindex.html#the-pypirc-file)
 is a plain-text file that stores your PyPI credentials.
 The `setup.py` script uses it when you interact with PyPI via the command-line.

-We recommend creating a file like the following, which also configures access to the test server.
+We recommend starting out with a `.pypirc` file like the following, which also enables access to the test server.
 It should be placed in your home directory:

     [server-login]